Beeifys/BeeifyHTTP/README.md

 - Open port 80 on Inbound Rules Firewall

 # Contact me ?
-If you found bugs or any issue on this tools feel free to contact me!
+If you found bugs or any issue on this tools feel free to contact me!\nDiscord : FluppyID#6875
-Discord : FluppyID#6875